Stock Plans and Stock-Based Compensation

 The following table summarizes stock option activity:

-The following table presents the weighted-average assumptions the Company used with the Black-Scholes valuation model to derive the grant date fair value-based measurements of employee and director stock options and the resulting estimated weighted-average grant date fair-value-based measurements per share:
+The following table presents the weighted-average assumptions the Company used in the Black-Scholes option-pricing model to derive the grant date fair values of stock options and performance-based stock options along with the resulting estimated weighted-average grant date fair values per share:

 Risk-Free Interest Rate